 The goal of plant managers is almost always to control invasive plants without harming the native plants that grow in the same area.
 To accomplish this, they must apply registered aquatic herbicides selectively.
 Professional managers perform selective applications through use of specially formulated herbicides, seasonal applications, selective methods, and varying concentrations.

 Several herbicides are specially formulated to target specific plant types, and not others.
 For example, herbicides from the phenoxy family, such as 2,4-D, are commonly used to control broadleaf plants such as the non-native water hyacinth (Eichhornia crassipes).
 Because of their chemistry, these phenoxy-based herbicides do not harm beneficial native grasses like Paspalum and Panicum spp.
 Therefore, 2,4-D can be used to selectively remove water hyacinth and enhance native grass growth.
-Studies have indicated (Sprecher, et al, 1998)
+Studies have indicated (Sprecher, et al, 1998) that 2,4-D and triclopyr can be used to selectively kill Eurasian water-milfoil (Myriophyllum spicatum) while leaving the native sago pondweed (Potamogeton penctinatus) unharmed.
+Repeated 2,4-D use, however, is toxic to bulrush (Scirpus spp.), a highly beneficial native plant whose stems provide fish habitat and whose seeds are utilized as food by waterfowl.
+When water hyacinth is mixed with bulrush, the more costly and slightly less effective herbicide, diquat, is used to selectively control the invasive exotic.
+Diquat will cause spots on bulrush stems, but will not kill this valuable native plant.

 The herbicide’s activity in the root zone is also important.
 Because 2,4-D, triclopyr, and glyphosate have little root activity and break down quickly, there is low potential for non-target damage due to root absorption.
 In contrast, caution must be used with root-active herbicides (e.g., imazapyr).
-In shallow, porous soils, extra care must be taken will all herbicides to avoid root absorption by non-target plants.
+In shallow, porous soils, extra care must be taken with all herbicides to avoid root absorption by non-target plants.

 Applying herbicides at the appropriate stage in a plant's life cycle (seasonal timing) can increase plant selectivity.
 Proper timing also can reduce rates of herbicide use and the need for multiple treatments in a season.
 Timing may lessen impacts on non-target vegetation because the difference in life-cycle between target and non-target plants can result in different effects by the herbicide.
-For example, large scale hydrilla (Hydrilla verticillata) control is mostly conducted using fluridone herbicide in winter and early spring when hydrilla is actively growing but most native plants are dormant.
-Winter treatments of hydrilla also require a reduced quantity of fluridone since the plant will readily uptake the herbicide during this season.
+For example, large scale hydrilla (Hydrilla verticillata) control is mostly conducted in winter and early spring when hydrilla is actively growing but most native plants are dormant.
+Winter treatments of hydrilla also require a reduced quantity of herbicide since the plant will readily uptake the herbicide during this season.

 Climate is a very important consideration when applying herbicides.
 Drift of herbicide spray to non-target plants must be avoided.
 Particulate drift can be minimized by avoiding windy conditions when spraying and by using low pressures and larger nozzle sizes.
 Volatile compounds such as ester formulations may cause non-target damage due to vapor drift when applied on very hot days.
 Evidence of drift includes wilting or curling leaves on non-target vegetation.
 (University of Florida EDIS publication #SP 242, Control of Non-native Plants in Natural Areas of Florida by K. Langeland, J. Ferrell, G. MacDonald and R. Stocker, 2009).